Debt Service Coverage Ratio: How To Calculate & Improve Your Business’s DSCR

 What Is A Good Debt Service Coverage Ratio?

-Be sure to carefully research each lender’s application process and qualification requirements before applying for a loan.
+Carefully research each lender’s application process and qualification requirements before applying for a loan.
 Again, make sure you know how that specific lender calculates DSCR.
-This is important both for before you apply and after you are accepted as many lenders require you to maintain a certain DSCR throughout the length of your loan.
+This is important both before you apply and after you are accepted, as many lenders require you to maintain a certain DSCR throughout the length of your loan.

 To be safe, it’s always best to know exactly what your lender’s policies are and try to keep your DSCR as high as possible.